rse/parsing-techniques/README.md

   Regular Expressions again.
 This uses my [ASTy](https://github.com/rse/asty) and [ASTq](https://github.com/rse/astq) as external libraries.

+  RECOMMENDATION: Avoid this approach at all as it is also too low-level and leads to too much boilerplate code.

     Pros                               | Cons
     -----------------------------------|-----------------------------------
     still rather much code             | still partly hard to understand